Environmental sustainability and scientific publishing: a manifesto

 Provide large collective water coolers, from which people can top up their own water bottles, or install water fountains.
 Governments spend considerable resources ensuring tap water is safe to drink, so use it whenever you can.
 Encourage staff to bring their own reusable cups, both for drinks in the office and for when buying drinks on the way to work: outlets are increasingly willing to accommodate this and even reduce the price of the drink as a reward.

+Food choices are some of the most significant for determining the size of an organisations carbon footprint but also freshwater use, and habitat destruction so meal choice is an important area for consideration.
 Source locally produced and seasonal food to reduce food miles.
-Be careful when ordering food, perhaps lunch for meeting participants.
-Think about what happens to leftover food, eg sandwiches or fruit.
+Purchase predominantly plant based food and if you wish to maintain choice make the higher impact options op-in rather than opt-out.
+Think about what happens to leftover food, eg sandwiches or fruit so that waste can be reduced.
 Encourage the use of washable crockery and cutlery, rather than single use paper or plastic plates and cutlery.
 Provide suitable washing up and storage facilities.

 Flexible working hours help reduce commuting during rush hours.
 A home office option might be welcome by many employees with options to work at home perhaps one day per week or even full time.
-With teleconferencing and digital file sharing, remote working can be as or more efficient as being in the office.
+With teleconferencing and digital file sharing, remote working can be as or more efficient as being in the office, as many people have experienced during the pandemic.

 Electricity is a key resource.
 Can it be produced on site, either to power the organisation or to sell to the grid?
 Most buildings have scope to install solar panels on the roof.
 The price of solar panels continues to fall and their efficiency is increasing.
 The self-produced energy can be used in the offices, the printing house, and to charge e-bikes and e-cars for employees or sold to raise revenue.
 For those unable to produce their own electricity, renewable energy can be purchased from a reputable provider through the grid, thus reducing the use of fossil fuels.